corrados/mypitools/projects/edrumtrigger/README.md

 - First results

-  - The following plot shows how the current status of the algorithms perform.
+  - The following plot shows how the current status of the algorithms performs.
 At the beginning there are some single hits.
-Then there comes a region with a snare drum roll.
-After that, there are single hits which start from the middle, move to the edge and go back to the middle of the pad where the hits are equal strong.
-As shown by the black markers, the positional sensing seems to work pretty good.
+Then there follows a region with a snare drum roll.
+After that, there are single hits which start from the middle, move to the edge and go back to the middle of the pad where the hits are equally strong.
+As shown by the black markers, the positional sensing seems to work pretty well.
 Also, the peak detection and velocity estimation seems to be pretty good as well.
     ![First results plot](first_results.jpg)